googlecartographer/rfcs/text/0000-odometry-use-in-optimization-problem.md

 [motivation]: #motivation

 * Odometry-based constraints imply a certain level of trust in the overall quality of the raw odometry measurements.
-This could be problematic due to the sometimes unreliable measurements of (wheel) odometry, especially the rotational component.
+This could be problematic due to the sometimes unreliable measurements of (wheel) odometry, as it can be drifting due to wheel slip or miscalibration.
 * Initial pose estimation in the front-end combines different sensor modalities (pose extrapolation, scan matching) - in contrast, adding a pure odometry constraint in the back-end does not account for multiple sensors and may introduce a bias.

 ## Approach
 [approach]: #approach

-We didn't come up with a master plan for this yet, but two possible approaches are:
+The proposed approaches are:

 1. ~~Revert the changes introduced by the PR mentioned above if the discussion yields that the odometry constraint is *generally* not beneficial.~~
+Edit: this

-2. A simple compromise would be to introduce a boolean option that allows to use the initial pose estimates for the relative constraints instead of the odometry even if odometry data is available (as it was before the change).
+2. ~~A simple compromise would be to introduce a boolean option that allows to use the initial pose estimates for the relative constraints instead of the odometry even if odometry data is available (as it was before the change).~~

 3. Use both the local slam result as well as the wheel odometry, each weighted by a individual set of translational and rotational weight parameter.
-This way everyone could adapt cartographer to his sensors.
+This way everyone could tune cartographer to his setup.
-This makes also sense if one sees the relative pose constraint as a .

-4. Use the pose extrapolator result instead of pure odometry to form the constraint.
-The extrapolator is fusing IMU and odometry *complementary*, i.e. the gyroscope data for rotation extrapolation and the odometry for translation extrapolation.
+4. ~~Use the pose extrapolator result instead of pure odometry to form the constraint.~~ ~~The extrapolator is fusing IMU and odometry *complementary*, i.e. the gyroscope data for rotation extrapolation and the odometry for translation extrapolation.~~

+**Update:**
+We rejected 1. because we can't assume that odometry is never beneficial in global constraints.

 We implemented 2. for testing and saw a qualitative improvement with our system.
-Point 4. is in line with our observations that showed that wheel odometry is usually more beneficial for linear motion observations than for rotation.
+We observed slight rotational drift in our wheel odometry, which explains the inferior performance if the odometry constraint is used.
+This approach comes with the cost of introducing a new configuration parameter.

+In case a new parameter should be added, we agreed that it makes more sense to go with approach 3. as it offers more flexibility.

+We implemented 4. for testing and saw no qualitative improvement with our system.
+Especially due to the noisy nature of gyroscope data, the pose extrapolator is not a very precise source for global constraints.
+However, as a source for an initial guess before scan matching (as it is already used) slight noise is not as problematic as in the global optimization.

 ## Discussion Points
 [discussion]: #discussion